 State courts have taken up the challenge of Rucho to find manageable standards to measure gerrymandering by using state constitutional provisions to craft state-specific standards for a finding that a plan was an unconstitutional partisan gerrymander.
 In our view, they have, by and large, done so successfully.
 In so doing, they have drawn on the repertoire of tools developed by social scientists, computer scientists, and others, including metrics for measuring the extent of partisan gerrymandering and to assess likely durability, but also computer-based ways to evaluate plans with respect to how well they satisfy good government standards.

-While the existence of new constitutional amendments with explicit prohibitions on partisan gerrymandering has given some state courts power to address the issue of partisan gerrymandering, state courts have made use of both old and new language in their state’s constitution — with a creative interpretation of the thrust of language long in their constitution.
+While the existence of new constitutional amendments with explicit prohibitions on partisan gerrymandering has given some state courts power to address the issue of partisan gerrymandering, state courts have made use of both old and new language in their state’s constitution — some with a creative interpretation of the thrust of language long in their constitution.

 When maps have been challenged as partisan gerrymanders, and where direct language prohibits partisan gerrymandering in the state constitution, challenges are usually successful.
 On the other hand, in those situations where no language existed in the state constitution that could provide the basis for a state court to invalidate a plan as an egregious partisan gerrymander, partisan gerrymandering challenges have been rejected by state courts on jurisprudential grounds even when the court held the map to be a partisan gerrymander (Kansas).
 Where there is indirect language, and a case has been brought, courts have generally accepted that the language found in free and equal clauses are relevant to partisan gerrymander.
 Kentucky is an exception; the map was found to be a partisan gerrymander, and the state has the same type of language found in North Carolina and Pennsylvania, but the court did not find that partisan gerrymandering violated those provisions.
 Of course, in the cases that were brought, the plaintiffs expected to have success.
 The success rate for litigating partisan gerrymandering using either direct or indirect language might go down as these cases are brought in more states where the judicial politics are less favorable.